 Summary: Completed early on, a new 5-level parking structure was constructed to provide additional transit parking at the Fullerton Transportation Center for both intercity rail service and commuter rail passengers.
 This City-led project was completed on June 19, 2012.
 After completion, an elevator upgrade project was initiated with leftover savings.
 The elevator project modified the existing pedestrian bridge to add two new traction elevators, one on each side.
 The City of Fullerton was the lead on this project which was completed May 1, 2019.
-Close-out activities are underway.
-Final invoicing is dependent on the city and the contractor agreeing to the final cost.
+Closeout activities are underway and a final invoice from the city should be submitted in the last quarter of the year.